Jane Fonda and Lil Nas X star together in new earth-friendly Gucci campaign | 98.3 WCCQ

 Jane Fonda and Lil Nas X star together in new earth-friendly Gucci campaign

-Not only that, Gucci revealed Tuesday that, accompanying Fonda, is “Old Town Road” artist and fashion icon Lil Nas X.
+Not only that, Gucci revealed on Tuesday that, accompanying Fonda, is “Old Town Road” artist Lil Nas X.

 The campaign is dubbed “Gucci Off The Grid,” which boasts products made from recyclable and organic materials in order to cut down on pollution.
 The collection is the first line produced by the brand’s new sustainable arm, Gucci Circular Lines.

-Gucci’s creative director Alessandro Michele revealed that the teamwork demonstrated by climate activists inspired him to create his new sustainable line.
+Gucci’s creative director Alessandro Michele revealed that the teamwork demonstrated by climate activists is what inspired him to create a sustainable line.
 “The collection is the result of teamwork; everybody brought something to it,” he said in a press release obtained by WWD.
 “And in the campaign, too, there is this idea of dialogue among people building something new.”

 Concluded Michele, “I imagined that we could build a treehouse in a city centre, all together, like kids playing in the park.
 Because all of us need to build this house or to find out that our planet exists, even where it seems it’s not there, or it’s far away.”

-Fonda, an outspoken climate activist, rallies for meaningful legislation to cut down on pollution and promote green energy in her weekly Fire Drill Fridays — which she virtually hosts on TikTok.
+Fonda, an outspoken climate activist, rallies for meaningful legislation to cut down on pollution and promote green energy by participating in her Fire Drill Fridays — which she virtually hosts on TikTok.

 By Megan Stone